mohald-3/mohald-3/README.md

 ![Header Image](Banner.png)

 ## 💫 About Me:
-Hello, I'm Mohanad 🙋‍♂️, a dedicated **.NET Developer** with a strong focus on building high-performance, scalable, and user-friendly applications.
+A dedicated **.NET Developer** with a strong focus on building high-performance, scalable, and user-friendly applications.
 I am passionate about exploring new technologies and leveraging them to solve complex, real-world challenges.

 ## 🌐 Socials:
 I’m always open to discussing new opportunities, exchanging ideas, or sharing insights on development.
 Don't hesitate to get in touch — let's build something great!